-The present audited financial statements (the "Financial Statements") have been prepared on the basis of accounting principles applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due.
-In 2022, the Corporation reported a net loss of \$1,751,623 (\$1,738,605 in 2021) and has an accumulated deficit of \$16,704,731 (\$14,920,634 in 2021).
-As at December 31, 2022, the Corporation had working capital of \$2,976,327 (\$3,982,300 as of December 31, 2021).
+The present audited consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which contemplates the realization of assets and settlement of liabilities in the normal course of business as they come due.
+In 2023, the Corporation reported a net loss of \$649 245 (\$1,751,622 in 2022) and has an accumulated deficit of \$17,353,976 (\$16,704,731 in 2022).
+As at December 31, 2023, the Corporation had a working capital of \$2,273,824 (\$2,976,327 as of December 31, 2022).

-Management of the Corporation believes it has sufficient funds to pay its ongoing general and administrative expenses, to pursue its budgeted exploration and evaluation expenditures, and to meet its liabilities, obligations and existing commitments for the ensuing twelve (12) months as they fall due.
-While management has been successful in securing financing in the past, there can be no assurance that it will be able to do so in the future or that these sources of funding or initiatives will be available to the Corporation or that they will be available on terms which are acceptable to the Corporation.
+Management of the Corporation believes it has sufficient funds to pay its ongoing general and administrative expenses, to pursue its budgeted exploration and evaluation expenditures, and to meet its liabilities, obligations, and existing commitments for the ensuing twelve (12) months as they fall due.
+While management has been successful in securing financing in the past, there can be no assurance that it will be able to do so in the future or that these sources of funding or initiatives will be available to the Corporation on terms which are acceptable to the Corporation.

-2. SIGNIFICANT ACCOUNTING POLICIES
+2. MATERIAL ACCOUNTING POLICIES